healthcare-and-life-sciences/epic-fhir-clinical-flexcards/README.md

                     1. ContextId = **{recordId}**
                     2. DataType = **CareTeamLong**
                 4. Click “**Save and Fetch**” to save the configuration
+            2. Activate the FlexCard
+            3. For Publish Options, select “Record Page” and click Save.
 4. **Add the following parent FlexCards to the Person Account Lightning Page:**
     1. **Patient Demographics Information** → Add “**EpicFHIRPatientInfo**”
     2. **Patient Clinical Information** → Add “**EpicFHIRHealthInfoParent**”
     3. **Patient Visit Information** → Add “**EpicFHIRVisitsParent**”
     4. Save your lightning page and activate it appropriately for your users/profiles.

+* * *

+## Troubleshooting

+1. **When migrating the accelerator to your destination org, an error message that reads “LWC Activation Error >> VlocityCard [{"message":"You put 'lightning__AppPage' in the <targetConfigs> targets attribute, but it isn't specified in the <targets> section.","errorCode":"AURA_COMPILE_ERROR","fields":[]}]"**
+    1. The FlexCard should have migrated successfully but was not activated.
+Navigate to the FlexCard in the destination org and Activate it.
+Select “Record Page” in the publish options.
+2. **When migrating the accelerator to your destination org, an error message that reads that the URL is not found in the Remote Site Settings**
+    1. The FlexCard should have migrated successfully but was not activated.
+Navigate to the FlexCard in the destination org and Activate it.
+Select “Record Page” in the publish options.
+    2. On the FlexCard record list, click the “Warnings” button and add the indicated URLs as Remote Sites in Setup > Remote Site Settings
+3. **Error indicating that there is not a child LWC found when activating a FlexCard**
+    1. Please activate all child FlexCards before activating parent FlexCards.
+This should resolve the issue.

 * * *